davidbrowne/dsga/README.md

 Currently this is a single header library.
 All you need to do is include [dsga.hxx](https://raw.githubusercontent.com/davidbrowne/dsga/main/dsga.hxx).
 The functions are in the ```dsga``` namespace.

-It will eventually depend on [cxcm.hxx](https://raw.githubusercontent.com/davidbrowne/cxcm/main/cxcm.hxx) where the functions are in the [cxcm](https://github.com/davidbrowne/cxcm) namespace.
-This dependency will occur once the vector and matrix functions are implemented.
+It does now depend on [cxcm.hxx](https://raw.githubusercontent.com/davidbrowne/cxcm/main/cxcm.hxx) where the functions are in the [cxcm](https://github.com/davidbrowne/cxcm) namespace.
+A copy of this file is in this repository.

 ## Motivation

 I wanted to expand the point/vector class that we use at work.
 We have x, y, and z data members, but that is the only way to get at the data.
 I wanted something more flexible that would use contiguous memory like an array, but still be useful with x, y, z data member access.
-I specifically did *NOT* want accessor functions as the way to get x, y, and z, using those names.
+I specifically did *NOT* want accessor functions as the way to get x, y, and z data.
+I wanted data member access.

 After reading a [blog](https://t0rakka.silvrback.com/simd-scalar-accessor) about this very type of issue, I started thinking more about this, and how to deal with unions and their common initial sequence.
 I saw some confusion about the common initial sequence, and I based my implementation on what I read in these discussions:
 * [Language lawyers: unions and "common initial sequence"](https://www.reddit.com/r/cpp_questions/comments/7ktrrj/language_lawyers_unions_and_common_initial/)